 Use the Remove Acceleration feature of the FuzeDrive utility.

 Changing the size of the fast or slow media is not directly supported.
-If you wish to change the SSD or NVMe device (the fast tier device), use the Remove Acceleration feature of the FuzeDrive utility, replace or add a different SSD (can be a different size, smaller or larger than the original), re-run the FuzeDrive utility and re-run Accelerate My Bootdrive.
+If you wish to change the SSD or NVMe device (the fast tier device), use the "Move All Data To Slow Media" feature of the FuzeDrive utility, replace or add a different SSD (can be a different size, smaller or larger than the original), re-run the FuzeDrive utility and re-run Accelerate My Bootdrive.

 See the Quick Install Guide